smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Observability/Observability.md

 9. [Best Practices](#best-practices)

 ## Introduction
 The Observability system provides comprehensive monitoring, metrics collection, and health checking capabilities for the audit pipeline.
 This documentation details the implementation of observability features across the system, including event processing latency tracking, error rate monitoring, system resource usage collection, health check endpoints, distributed tracing, and data visualization through dashboards.
 The system is designed to provide full visibility into the audit pipeline's performance and reliability, enabling proactive issue detection and resolution.
 Recent updates have enhanced the system with structured logging and improved OTLP exporter capabilities, including KMS encryption and more robust authentication mechanisms.
+The logging architecture has been completely overhauled with the introduction of multiple transport mechanisms for console, file, Redis, and OTLP output.

 ## Core Components
 The Observability system consists of several interconnected components that work together to provide comprehensive monitoring capabilities.
 The system is built around a modular architecture that separates concerns between metrics collection, health checking, distributed tracing, and data visualization.
 Recent updates have introduced a structured logging framework and enhanced the OTLP exporter with encryption and improved reliability features.